mishoo/UglifyJS/README.md

 don't need additional customization, you might want to go with `minify`.
 Example:

-    var result = UglifyJS.minify("/path/to/file.js");
+    // see "fromString" below if you need to pass code instead of file name var result = UglifyJS.minify("/path/to/file.js");
     console.log(result.code); // minified output